-As the treatment has to travel from outside the body through the skin, some patients may have a skin reaction.
+As the treatment has to travel from outside the body through the skin, the majority of patients have a skin reaction.
 The reaction depends on the area being treated and can vary from a mild reddening, to itchiness or dryness and in some cases the skin can feel sore and peel.
-We tend to see worse reactions where there are natural skin folds or natural friction, for example: in the groins, under the arm and under the Breast.
+We tend to see worse reactions where there are natural skin folds or natural friction, for example: in the groins, under the arm and under the breast.